tersesystems/blindsight/README.md

 ## Dependencies

 The only hard dependency is the SLF4J API.
-The DSL functionality is only implemented for Logback with [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder).
+Structured logging is implemented for Logback with [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder), but this is only a requirement if you are using structured logging.

 Blindsight is a pure SLF4J wrapper: it delegates all logging through to the SLF4J API and does not configure or manage the SLF4J implementation at all.